Ehtisham9198/CMS/README.md

 ---

-### **Future Scope**
-- Implement role-based dashboards for better personalization.
-- Add file versioning to maintain a history of changes.
-- Integrate analytics to track efficiency and identify bottlenecks.
-- Develop a mobile app for seamless access.

----

 ### **Contributing**
 We welcome contributions to enhance the platform.
 Feel free to fork the repository, make changes, and raise a pull request!

----

-### **License**
-This project is licensed under the MIT License.

----

-**Developed By:**
-Md Ehtisham
-Secretary, Tech Society
-IIIT Bhubaneswar